-This new building, which goes up in is very close to Andalusia, is one of the last fruits of the decade of prosperity that Spain experienced prior to the financial crisis.
+This new building, which goes up in Águilas, a town in southern Murcia that is very close to Andalusia, is one of the last fruits of the decade of prosperity that Spain experienced prior to the financial crisis.
 It rests on the ground as if it were a white meteorite, landed right on one of the two beaches of the municipality.
 The curve of these beaches and the images of white sails beaten by the wind seem to have inspired the concave form of two of the building’s facades, whereas the other two delimiting walls, facing the urban fabric, address it with rectilinear sobriety.
 The building is therefore receptive to the diverse nature of its context, showing its expressive side towards the sand and the horizon, and its hermetic one towards the city.

 The new building has a strategic position on the bay of Levante, facing the sea and the city and marking the seafront’s end, where it rises as a white and gleaming monolith shining under the Mediterranean sun.